- Admission Tuition Deposit

 Late Registration Fee

-If the student fails to apply and qualify for admission prior to the late registration date published in the university academic calendar will be subject to the late registration fee of $100.
-(UF-3.037(3) Regulations of the University of Florida)
+Any student who fails to register prior to the late registration date published in the academic calendar will be subject to the late registration fee of $100.00.
+(UF-3.037, Regulations of the University of Florida)

 Late Payment Fee

-Any student who fails to pay all tuition and fees due or to make appropriate arrangements for tuition and fee payment (deferment or third party billing) by the fee payment deadline published in the academic calendar will be subject to a late payment fee of $100.
-(UF-3.037(4) Regulations of the University of Florida)
+Any student who fails to pay all tuition and fees due or to make appropriate arrangements for tuition and fee payment (deferment or third party billing) by the fee payment deadline published in the academic calendar will be subject to a late payment fee of $100.00.
+(UF-3.037, Regulations of the University of Florida)

 Waiver of Late Fees